mdtanrikulu/ens-verified/ENSIP.md

 ### Record Value Tampering

 The text record value (`{contentKey} {expires}`) lives in owner-writable resolver storage.
 The content key half is protected by recomputation (Section 7, steps 7–8), but the `expires` half carries no independent commitment.
-Section 7, step 6 therefore requires verifiers to compare the on-chain `expires` against the signed `request.expires` from the proof bundle and reject on mismatch.
-A verifier that trusts the on-chain `expires` alone allows the name owner to extend an expired attestation indefinitely.
+Section 7, step 6 therefore requires verifiers to compare the onchain `expires` against the signed `request.expires` from the proof bundle and reject on mismatch.
+A verifier that trusts the onchain `expires` alone allows the name owner to extend an expired attestation indefinitely.

 ### Issuer Revocation

 The Issuer Registry provides multiple mechanisms to disable a compromised or misbehaving issuer:

 - **Pausing**: Temporarily prevents the issuer from writing new records.
-Existing records remain on-chain but verifiers SHOULD check issuer status.
+Existing records remain onchain but verifiers SHOULD check issuer status.
 A governance pause (`pauseIssuer`) cannot be reversed by the issuer — `setSelfActive(true)` reverts while `daoPaused` is set (see Section 10, Pause Semantics).
 - **Self-deactivation**: Issuers can call `setSelfActive(false)` to immediately deactivate themselves without DAO intervention.
 This serves as an emergency kill switch -- for example, if an issuer detects a key compromise, it can self-deactivate before the DAO responds.
 - **Revocation**: Permanently removes the issuer.
 The `IssuerRevoked` event includes a reason string for audit purposes.
 - **Expiration**: Issuers have a built-in expiration timestamp.
 Expired issuers are treated as inactive.

-### Off-Chain Data Availability & Link Rot
+### offchain Data Availability & Link Rot

-Proof bundles are stored off-chain at the issuer's `specificationURI`.
-If the proof bundle becomes unavailable, the record cannot be independently verified (though the on-chain content key still exists), resulting in a "Schrödinger's Attestation" — dead weight on the blockchain.
+Proof bundles are stored offchain at the issuer's `specificationURI`.
+If the proof bundle becomes unavailable, the record cannot be independently verified (though the onchain content key still exists), resulting in a "Schrödinger's Attestation" — dead weight on the blockchain.
 To prevent link rot, availability requirements scale with record lifetime:

 - For short-lived records (hours to weeks), standard HTTPS hosting is acceptable.
 - For medium-lived records (months), content-addressed storage (IPFS, Arweave) is RECOMMENDED.